hashstation/hashstation/docs/jobs/creating/attacks.md

 Brute Force Attack
 ------------------

 The brute-force attack allows the user to define one or more __password masks__ which define how a password may look like.
-Fitcrack then tries __every possible permutation of characters__ in each mask.
+Hashstation then tries __every possible permutation of characters__ in each mask.

 ### Password mask